chronicleworks/chronicle-examples/README.md

 This is built into chronicle, and served on the same port as the api.
 So you should be able to start a browser on <http://127.0.0.1:9982> and see it.

-The graphql playground is persistent via cookies etc, so running the same browser on the same machine will remember all your queries and tab positions.
+The GraphQL playground is persistent via cookies etc, so running the same browser on the same machine will remember all your queries and tab positions.

 To add a new query tab, there's + on the right hand side of the tab bar.